ucsf-wynton/wynton-website-hpc/docs/scheduler/gpu.md

 <div class="alert alert-info" role="alert">
-2019-04-12: There are four GPU nodes with a total of 12 GPUs available to all users.
+2019-04-12: There are four GPU nodes with a total of 12 GPUs and GPU development node available to all users.
 Users in groups who contributed GPU hardware will have exclusive access to an additional set of GPUs.
 </div>